 - Calling, messaging, emailing an individual repeatedly, and sending harassing or annoying content

 9 Steps to Prevent and Control Cyberstalking

 Digital privacy advocates are taking strict actions against cyberthreats including cyberstalking and cyberbullying practices.
-When you follow social media hygiene, share cyberstalking information and contribute to cyberstalking campaigns, you are also playing a major part in creating a safe and secure internet experience for yourself, your family, friends, and everyone else on the internet.
+When you follow social media hygiene, share cyberstalking information, and contribute to cyberstalking campaigns, you are also playing a major part in creating a safe and secure internet experience for yourself, your family, friends, and everyone else on the internet.

 1. Refer to local cyberstalking laws

 Check local laws or approach your closest lawyers to gain a thorough insight into the legal implications associated with cyberstalking.
-Once you know the legal options available for victims of such crime, make sure to educate your loved ones, your children, your colleagues, and others in your social network and prepare them to combat such issues if the need be.
+Once you know the legal options available for victims of such crime, make sure to educate your loved ones, your children, your colleagues, and others in your social network and prepare them to combat such issues if need be.

 2. Talk to your kids and students

 If you are a parent, mentor, teacher, or coach, or hold an influential position surrounded by young adults, teens, and tweens, generate discussions about cyberstalking behavior and laws that protect the victims.
-Kids, especially girls are often being cyberstalked but they choose to stay silent when they can’t identify the intentions of the stalker or are not confident if others would believe them.
+Kids, especially girls are often being cyberstalked but they choose to stay silent when they can’t identify the intentions of the stalker or are not confident that others would believe them.
 As a parent, keep a regular check on your children’s social media profiles and discuss with them if you notice suspicious activities.
 Also, instruct them to only follow or add profiles of people who they know in real life.